Zero-configuration networking: DLNA

 Digital Living Network Alliance (DLNA) is another suite of standards that uses UPnP for the discovery of networked devices.
 DLNA has a long list of prominent manufacturers producing devices such as TVs, NAS devices and so forth that support it.
 DLNA is supported by all major operating systems.
 DLNA service discovery is layered on top of SSDP.

 Efforts toward an IETF standard protocol

 SLP is supported by Hewlett-Packard's network printers, Novell, and Sun Microsystems.
 SLP is described in and and implementations are available for both Solaris and Linux.

 AllJoyn

 AllJoyn is an open-source software stack for a myriad of devices, ranging from IoT devices to full-size computers, for discovery and control of devices on networks (Wifi, Ethernet) and other links (Bluetooth, ZigBee, etc.).
 It uses mDNS and HTTP over UDP and other protocols.
-The project has however not been active since 2016, and is not recommended to use for new projects.
+The project has, however, not been active since 2016, and is not recommended for use in new projects.